Boston Celtics beat Philadelphia 76ers in NBA season opener

-Jayson Tatum's 23 points and nine rebounds led Boston Celtics to a 105-87 victory over Philadelphia 76ers in Tuesday night's NBA curtain raiser.
+Jayson Tatum's 23 points and nine rebounds led the Boston Celtics to a 105-87 victory over the Philadelphia 76ers in Tuesday night's NBA curtain raiser.

-Marcus Morris added 16 points and 10 rebounds while Jaylen Brown bagged 12 points, and Terry Rozier added 11 points and eight rebounds but the return of Gordon Hayward captured the imagination.
+Marcus Morris added 16 points and 10 rebounds while Jaylen Brown bagged 12 points, and Terry Rozier scored 11 points and pulled down eight rebounds but the return of Gordon Hayward captured the imagination.

-The 28-year-old was playing his first regular-season game since badly breaking his left ankle in last season's opener against the Cleveland Cavaliers but in a carefully managed 25 minutes he had 10 points and four steals as Boston defeated the 76ers for the 15th time in the past 17 regular-season meetings.
+The 28-year-old was playing his first regular-season game since badly breaking his left ankle in last season's opener against the Cleveland Cavaliers.
+In a carefully managed 25 minutes he had 10 points and four steals as Boston defeated the 76ers for the 15th time in the past 17 regular-season meetings.

 Follow us @SkySportsNBA